-EMC Corporation, or EMC, currently owns in excess of 99.9% of our outstanding common stock, and following this offering EMC will continue to be our controlling stockholder.
+EMC Corporation, or EMC, currently owns substantially all of our outstanding common stock, and following this offering EMC will continue to be our controlling stockholder.
 Following this offering, we will have two classes of authorized common stock: Class A common stock and Class B common stock.
-EMC will own 26,500,000 shares of Class A common stock and all 300,000,000 shares of Class B common stock, representing approximately 87% of our total outstanding shares of common stock.
+EMC, will own 32,500,000 shares of Class A common stock and all 300,000,000 shares of Class B common stock, representing approximately 89% of our total outstanding shares of common stock.
 The rights of the holders of Class A and Class B common stock are identical, except with respect to voting, the election of directors, conversion, certain actions that require the consent of holders of Class B common stock and other protective provisions as set forth in this prospectus.
 The holders of Class B common stock shall be entitled to 10 votes per share and the holders of Class A common stock shall be entitled to one vote per share.
-Therefore, EMC will hold approximately 98% of the combined voting power of our outstanding common stock upon completion of this offering.
+Therefore, EMC will hold approximately 99% of the combined voting power of our outstanding common stock upon completion of this offering.

 Investing in our Class A common stock involves risks.
-See "Risk Factors" beginning on page 16.
+See "Risk Factors" beginning on page 14.